 I follow one rule anywhere in the world I'm not familiar with: Ask at any store for directions if you think you're lost, or catch a taxi.
 It helps to know where you're going!
 Some new taxi drivers will ask you for the shortest route.

 The sunburst mirrors, leather clocks, and tahua miniature carvings tickle my desires.
 Tahua, a vegetable ivory, used to only provide buttons, but now carvings of a menagerie of animals and gorgeous bracelets and more have exploded.

-Very interesting and welcome gifts to give to anyone on your list any time cling to walls just waiting to jump into your shopping bag in exchange for cash.
+Very interesting and welcome gifts to give to anyone on your list any time cling to walls and shelves just waiting to jump into your shopping bag in exchange for cash.
 Any occasion lends an excuse for a gift.

 I take care of all my Christmas shopping in the mercados of Quito no matter what time of year.
 The prices propel my heart to sing, "Oh, the money I saved, ka-ching, ka-ching."